Mother of the Bride & Groom Dresses

 Before you begin shopping, think about your personal style and what designs, cuts and colors are the most flattering for you.
 If you typically gravitate towards a more conservative look, keep your eyes open for a not-so-flashy, elegant evening gown with sleeves with a classy, A-line silhouette.
 Also, a lace blouse and fishtail skirt is a stylish option that has “elegance” weaved into its seams.
 If you’re willing to experiment with color, a bright gown is another fabulous look and a mermaid or fit-n-flare silhouette will add an extra touch of oooomph to your ensemble.
 Teri Jon has a large selection of plus size evening gowns, and some even with extended sizing to size 20.

 Talk to your daughter or future daughter- in-law to get a feel for the visual she's trying to create.
 Between the bride’s wants and the wedding’s location, the proper attire will be pretty obvious for you and the rest of the wedding party.
-An intimate beach wedding, for example, will require a dress that is lighter, perhaps short sleeve or sleeveless, while an elaborate church ceremony could lend itself to something more formal, like a special occasion evening gown.
+An intimate beach wedding, for example, will require a dress that is lighter, perhaps short sleeve or sleeveless, while an elaborate church ceremony could lend itself to something more formal, like a special occasion evening dress.